Xinglab/rPGA/README.md

-rPGA (RNA-seq Personal Genome Aligner)
+rPGA (RNA-seq Personal Genome-alignment Analysis)
 =======

 rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping